 On a personal side, I am broadly interested in building storage and compute infrastructure for datacenter settings.
-I enjoy building and deploying systems in practice as well as releasing software I build as open source projects.
+I enjoy building and deploying systems in practice as well as releasing them as open source.
 In building these systems, my work leverages upon technology trends in datacenter computing.

 A full list of my publications is here.

-- Robert Grandl, Ganesh Ananthanarayanan, Srikanth Kandula, Sriram Rao, and Aditya Akella, Multi-resource Packing for Cluster Schedulers, ACM SIGCOMM, August 2014
+- Robert Grandl, Ganesh Ananthanarayanan, Srikanth Kandula, Sriram Rao, and Aditya Akella, Multi-resource Packing for Cluster Schedulers, ACM SIGCOMM, August 2014.

-- Mahesh Balakrishnan, Dahlia Malkhi, Ted Wobber, Ming Wu, Vijayan Prabhakaran, Micheal Wei, John D. Davis, Sriram Rao, Tao Zou, and Aviad Zuck, Tango: Distributed Data Structures over a Shared Log, in SOSP, November 2013
+- Mahesh Balakrishnan, Dahlia Malkhi, Ted Wobber, Ming Wu, Vijayan Prabhakaran, Micheal Wei, John D. Davis, Sriram Rao, Tao Zou, and Aviad Zuck, Tango: Distributed Data Structures over a Shared Log, in SOSP, November 2013.

-- Silvius Rus, Micheal Ovsiannikov, Damian Reeves, Paul Sutter, Sriram Rao, Jim Kelly, Chris Zimmerman, Dan Adkins, and Thilee Subramaniam, The Quantcast File System, in 39th International Conference on Very Large Data Bases (VLDB'13), August 2013
+- Silvius Rus, Micheal Ovsiannikov, Damian Reeves, Paul Sutter, Sriram Rao, Jim Kelly, Chris Zimmerman, Dan Adkins, and Thilee Subramaniam, The Quantcast File System, in 39th International Conference on Very Large Data Bases (VLDB'13), August 2013.

-- Sriram Rao, Benjamin Reed, and Adam Silberstein, HotROD: Managing Grid Storage With On-Demand Replication, Workshop on Data Management in the Cloud (DMC'13), April 2013
+- Sriram Rao, Benjamin Reed, and Adam Silberstein, HotROD: Managing Grid Storage With On-Demand Replication, Workshop on Data Management in the Cloud (DMC'13), April 2013.

-- Ganesh Ananthanarayanan, Christopher Douglas, Raghu Ramakrishnan, Sriram Rao, and Ion Stoica, True Elasticity in Multi-Tenant Clusters through Amoeba, in ACM Symposium on Cloud Computing, October 2012
+- Ganesh Ananthanarayanan, Christopher Douglas, Raghu Ramakrishnan, Sriram Rao, and Ion Stoica, True Elasticity in Multi-Tenant Clusters through Amoeba, in ACM Symposium on Cloud Computing, October 2012.

-- Sriram Rao, Raghu Ramakrishnan, Adam Silberstein, Mike Ovsiannikov, and Damian Reeves, Sailfish: A Framework For Large Scale Data Processing, in ACM Symposium on Cloud Computing, October 2012
+- Sriram Rao, Raghu Ramakrishnan, Adam Silberstein, Mike Ovsiannikov, and Damian Reeves, Sailfish: A Framework For Large Scale Data Processing, in ACM Symposium on Cloud Computing, October 2012.

-- Jianjun Chen, Chris Douglas, Michi Mutsuzaki, Patrick Quaid, Raghu Ramakrishnan, Sriram Rao, and Russell Sears, Walnut: a unified cloud object store, in SIGMOD Conference, May 2012
+- Jianjun Chen, Chris Douglas, Michi Mutsuzaki, Patrick Quaid, Raghu Ramakrishnan, Sriram Rao, and Russell Sears, Walnut: a unified cloud object store, in SIGMOD Conference, May 2012.